By: Debra Kabalkin on September 25th, 2025

 The window is closed, and employees have moved onto their new benefit schedules.
 They can forget about open enrollment for another year.

-Sadly, you and your HR team can’t forget.
-There’s still a lot of work to do, with tasks such as:
+Sadly, you and your HR team can’t forget there’s still much work to do, with tasks such as:

 1. Issue new documentation

-There’s an urgent need to issue some documentation, especially Evidence Of Coverage for healthcare plans.
-While most of this should happen automatically, you may need to chase the provider in some cases.
-Make sure to allocate some time after the window to confirm documentation.
+There’s an urgent need to issue some documentation, especially Evidence of Coverage for healthcare plans.
+While most of this should happen automatically, you may need to follow up with the provider in some cases.
+Be sure to allocate some time after the window to review and confirm the documentation.

 2. Reconcile insurance invoices

 You need to reconcile employee changes with incoming insurance bills.
-As each insurance bill arrives, check the employee listing against the revised employee elections that were made during Open Enrollment.
-Make sure the employee is in the correct plan with the correct dependent coverage and take swift action on any errors.
+As each insurance bill arrives, review the employee listing against the revised employee elections made during Open Enrollment.
+Ensure the employee is enrolled in the correct plan with the correct dependent coverage and take prompt action on any errors.

 3. Review payroll deductions